sam-mahdi/Peaklist_Assignment_Library/APS/Manual/APS_Manual.md

 #############Use for i+1 or i-1##########

 When trying to find an i-1 or i+1 of an amino acid, you may have multiple potential options.
-To narrow down your options and find the best fit, you can generate a file of your assigned amino acids using SAVUS, then the chemical shift values of your various potentials and determine which gives the lowest rmsd value.
+To narrow down your options and find the best fit, you can generate a file of your assigned amino acids using AVS, then the chemical shift values of your various potentials and determine which gives the lowest rmsd value.
 ```
 Known/Assigned peaks
 R86N-HN 117.438